rileywheadon/ffa-docs/docs/cli-installation-instructions.md

 4. Open a command prompt with `R`.
 The `renv` package may install itself automatically.
     If it does not, run `install.packages("renv")` to install it manually.
 5. Load libraries from the `renv.lock` file by executing `renv::restore()`.
+6. Install the R package using `devtools.install("...")`.
+You will need to replace `"..."` with the path to the R package (which you should have installed already).
-6. Exit the command prompt with `q()`.
+7. Exit the command prompt with `q()`.

-You will also need to install the [R package](https://github.com/rileywheadon/ffa-package).
-See [here](r-installation-instructions.md) for installation instructions.

 ---